 Notice that the examples are organized to correspond to various development boards, but it doesn’t really matter, the reason for this is the distribution of LED’s and Push buttons in those boards, but as long as you’re using the same chip series you just need to pick up one and connect LED’s, buttons, etc in the right pins as needed.
 I’m going to use the examples for the “stm32-h103” board from Olimex, even though I’m using a breakout board from Ebay; The F1 is the important thing here.

 $ git clone --recursive 'https://github.com/libopencm3/libopencm3-examples' $ cd libopencm3-examples $ make $ cd examples/stm32 $ cd f1 $ cd stm32-h103/miniblink

-This example will BLINK a LED connected in the PIN 12 of the GPIO port C, but my chip doesn’t have it!
+This example will BLINK an LED connected to PIN 12 of the GPIO port C, but my chip doesn’t have it!
 No problem, I’m going to change it (you can use your favorite editor here):

 $ vim miniblink.c